 - Secure all furniture to the wall.
 Make sure if your purchasing used furniture it has all the pieces needed and ask for a wall anchor if not contact the company and request one.
 This will prevent a tragic accident for your child especially older children with younger siblings.

 - Make sure any purchased strollers or play yards are up to current standards.
-Like every other baby item safety standards change check for recalls as well.
+Like every other baby item, safety standards change to check for recalls as well.
 Anything made past 2007 should be safe but double check in case!
-Also check high chairs for 5 point harnesses.
+Also, check high chairs for 5 point harnesses.

 - Be cautious of free items.
-They may be free but that doesn’t mean their safe and many people will take in the attempt to re-sell.
+They may be free but that doesn’t mean they’re safe and many people will take in the attempt to re-sell.

-- One option instead of purchasing baby items is renting may this be from a company, a friend or family member.
-Rented equipment are more likely to be checked for recalls and defects.
+- One option instead of purchasing baby items is renting them from a company, a friend or family member.
+Rented equipment is more likely to be checked for recalls and defects.
 Should you choose to borrow from friends and family make sure all items are safe for use before using.

 Having a baby can be expensive but that doesn’t mean you have to spend a lot doing so.
-If your lucky enough to be thrown a shower be extremely happy in receiving brand new baby items.
-Only way to almost completely avoid recalls is purchasing everything new which this can be costly however, if shopped right it can be done.
+If you’re lucky enough to be thrown a shower be extremely happy in receiving brand new baby items.
+The only way to almost completely avoid recalls is purchasing everything new which this can be costly, however, if shopped right it can be done.
 Items can still be recalled prior, during or after purchase.
 It is extremely important to make sure you register ALL products in case of a recall.

 Did I miss any important items that should be added to this list?
 What items would you be reluctant to purchase used?
 Sound off in the comments below I love to hear what you have to say!